gaburgersnail/gaburgersnail/README.md

 I'm a lil bit sensitive

 1!!!
-ONE LAST THING!!!!!! go check out my Strawpage : https://gaburgersnail.straw.page (its bad on purpose)
+ONE LAST THING!!!!!! go check out my Strawpage : https://gaburgersnail.straw.page (i know its ugly leave me alone)
 <p align="center">
   Anyways!!!!!!
 THATS ALL!!!!!!!! :3 TYSM FOR READING!
 HAVE A GOOD DAY OR NIGHT , ( ˶˘ ³˘)♡
 </p>